kudith/smoke-and-flame-detection-esp32/README.md

-# SmokeAndFlameDetection
+# Smoke And Flame Detection with ESP32

-This project is an IoT-based smoke and flame detection system using an Arduino-compatible microcontroller.
+This project is an IoT-based smoke and flame detection system using an ESP32 microcontroller.
 The system detects smoke and flames using sensors and sends notifications via Telegram when thresholds are exceeded.

 ## Features